 - October 2014 – I learn about the Amazon FBA business

 - December 2, 2014 – I interview Chris Guthrie on my podcast about his Amazon business

-- December 27, 2014 – I eat 12 donuts during the day.
+- December 27, 2014 – I eat 12 donuts in one day.
 Don't ask.

 - Jan 1, 2015 (at midnight) – Light off massive fireworks…possibly from China.
 A sign of things to come?

-- January 10th – I go to Alibaba.com and contact about 4 manufacturers in regards to my product.
+- January 10th – I go to Alibaba.com and contact 4 manufacturers in regards to my product.
 Just a quick email to each with some basic questions.
-We exchange emails the next several days.
+We exchange emails over the next several days.

-- January 20th – I order a sample product from the manufacturer that was able to best produce my product.
+- Jan 20th – I order a sample product from the manufacturer that was able to best produce my product.
 (I only found one that was able to easily add the features I requested).

 - February 3rd – I receive the sample product.
 It's exactly what I wanted!

-- February 4th – I take pictures of the product
+- February 4th – I take pictures of the product.

-- February 6th – Contact logistics company to work out shipping details.
+- Feb 6th – Contact logistics company to work out shipping details.
 We exchange several emails over the next month.

 - February 12th – I have my logo/branding ready and place my first order of 105 units from my manufacturer!

-- March 12th – Manufacturer completes the batch of 105 units (a week ahead of schedule!)
+- March 12th – Manufacturer completes the batch of 105 units (a week ahead of schedule!).

-- March 16th – The product is loaded on a plane and flown to the US.
+- Mar 16th – The product is loaded on a plane and flown to the US.

-- March 24th – The product has gone through customs and the logistics warehouse.
+- Mar 24th – The product has gone through customs and the logistics warehouse.
 The product is shipped to the Amazon FBA warehouse.

 - April 29th – In 30 days, I have sold $4,400 worth of the product!